cloudfoundry/postgres-release/README.md

-databases.roles | A list of database roles and associated properties to create databases.roles[n].name | Role name databases.roles[n].password | Login password for the role databases.max_connections | Maximum number of database connections databases.log_line_prefix | The postgres `printf` style string that is output at the beginning of each log line.
+databases.roles | A list of database roles and associated properties to create databases.roles[n].name | Role name databases.roles[n].password | Login password for the role databases.roles[n].permissions| A list of attributes for the role.
+For the complete list of attributes, refer to [ALTER ROLE command options](https://www.postgresql.org/docs/9.4/static/sql-alterrole.html). databases.max_connections | Maximum number of database connections databases.log_line_prefix | The postgres `printf` style string that is output at the beginning of each log line.
 Default: `%m:` databases.collect_statement_statistics | Enable the `pg_stat_statements` extension and collect statement execution statistics.
 Default: `false`